-As an entrepreneur you need to take a couple of roles at the same time – you are a developer, but also the customer representative and the salesperson.
+As an entrepreneur, you need to take a couple of roles simultaneously – you are a developer, the customer representative, and the salesperson.
 That is one major role to play when it comes to the success of your business.
-It’s always a good idea to outsource some of these roles or to hire others who will fill in these positions, but if your business is still a young one there probably isn’t much room for that yet.
+It’s always a good idea to outsource some of these roles or hire others who will fill these positions, but if your business is still a young one, there probably isn’t much room for that yet.

 1. Concentrate on the need, not the product

 The best way to prevent theft is to avoid revealing too much, sharing with others only details that are absolutely necessary.
 But lenders and investors will want to know everything about your new product or they won’t be ready to take a financial risk on it.